longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

-..sectnum:: Filename conventions
+.. sectnum:: Filename conventions
             ====================

 Each radar file is named as

 ``<instrument_name>_<platform_name>_<date>-[<time>]_<scan_type>_[<option1>_<option2>_<option3>]_v<version>.nc``

-..sectnum::  NetCDF conventions
+.. sectnum::  NetCDF conventions
              ==================

 The NCAS-RADAR convention adheres to the CfRadial-1.4 format, and its subconventions.